Alluxio/alluxio/docs/en/Running-Spark-on-Alluxio.md

 </configuration>
 ```

-* If you are running Alluxio in fault tolerant mode with zookeeper,
+* If you are running Alluxio in fault tolerant mode with Zookeeper,
+you can add the Zookeeper information in configuration files
+or directly use the Alluxio on Zookeeper URI.

+If you choose to add the Zookeeper information in configuration files,
 add the following line to `${SPARK_HOME}/conf/spark-defaults.conf`:

 ```bash